TrueDarkRonin/Powershell_Profile/README.md

 ### Usage:
 For Git and Settings
 - Copy profile to C:\Windows\System32\WindowsPowershell\v1.0
-- Open profile.ps1 and replace <User> with your own directory path

 To use PowerShell as a conda enviroment
 - Install miniconda